McCourt School Advisory Board

 A regular commentator for international and US tv, print and radio, Jawando is an author, serial entrepreneur and afro-tech futurist who believes across our differences we can create and build the future we desire.
 Attorney Jawando, received her J.D. from the University of North Carolina School of Law and her B.A. from Hampton University.
 She is the wife of Honorable William Jawando, Esq. of Maryland and the mother of four young children.

-Regina is the Strategy Lead for the Microsoft Black and African American Partner Growth Initiative, stemming from a commitment made in June 2020 by CEO Satya Nadella to address racial injustice in various ways.
+Regina is currently a Senior Manager at Microsoft and was the former Strategy Lead for Microsoft’s Black and African American Partner Growth Initiative.
 The Initiative focuses on increasing representation within the Microsoft Partner Network and tech business enablement.
 The Microsoft Partner Network is a hub of people, resources, and offerings brought together to give businesses that become “partners” everything they need to build and deliver successful solutions for their customers.
-The Initiative works to level the playing field by providing access to resources and generate sustainable economic growth for Black and African American-owned tech companies.

 Regina believes that providing access to information and resources is critical and has carried this mission throughout various roles in project management, Human Resources, federal contracting, local government, and business development.
 She recently collaborated with community and government stakeholders as they sought to create equitable economic development solutions and expand access to capital for minority-owned businesses.
 She has a Master of Policy Management from Georgetown University and a passion for collaborating to create systemic change.